 This unexpected opportunity presented Family House with the option to consolidate all of its lodging accommodations, services, programs, and administrative offices into a single location.
 The six-story, 132-room hotel, which had just been placed on the market in early 2021, would provide the necessary space and operating functionality that Family House leadership knew were necessary to deliver its service mission long into the future.

 Following extensive due diligence and input from its healthcare, financial, and community partners, the Board unanimously approved the purchase of the hotel in June 2021.
 On July 7, 2021, Family House completed the acquisition, thus, consolidating its services and operations into a single location under one roof.
 And just one year later on July 15, 2022, Family House opened its doors and welcomed its first guests to its future and forever “home away from home.”

 In September 2023, Family House commenced its 40th year serving patients and families who must travel to Pittsburgh for critical, often life-sustaining medical care.
 What began as a small but compassionate enterprise quickly grew into an innovative, much-emulated model of family and patient support systems.

+Yet, the complete story of Family House was and remains today the human story—the sum of many individual stories of compassion, insight, determination, and generosity.
 The founders of Family House understood intuitively what later medical studies would confirm: critically ill patients who are surrounded by calm, comfortable families enjoy a better quality of life and have a more positive attitude toward their treatment than those without such support.
 The quality of life that guests enjoy at Family House is more than a kindness.
 It is a significant element in the treatment process itself.

-“Pittsburgh did it right,” says William J. Copeland, retired vice chairman of Pittsburgh National Bank and the first Family House board chairman.
+“Pittsburgh did it right,” said William J. Copeland, retired Vice Chairman of the former Pittsburgh National Bank and Family House’s first Board Chair.
 “We could have raised the money and put people up in a hotel–other cities have done that.
-But we followed our hearts and created the right organization.”